 Registration and Hotel Information:

-Gonser Gerber Institute workshops cost $995 per registration, $895 for each additional registration from the same institution.
+Gonser Gerber Institute workshops cost $995 per registration, $895 for each additional registration from the same institution (for this workshop or the concurrent workshop “Optimizing Your Annual Fund Program”).
 Current clients of Gonser Gerber receive a discounted fee of $795 per registrant.
-This fee includes breakfast both days of the workshop, lunch on Thursday, and morning and afternoon snacks.
-The workshop will take place at the Hilton Garden Inn Chattanooga.
-A limited number of rooms have been secured at the rate of $144 a night.
-Reservations must be made by September 18, 2018.
+This fee includes breakfast both days of the workshop and lunch on Thursday.
+The workshop will take place at the Westin Kansas City Crown Center.
+A limited number of rooms have been secured at the rate of $179 a night.
+Reservations must be made by September 28, 2022.
 Check out our hotel fact sheet for more information and details.

 M. Jane Eaves, Gonser Gerber partner, provides comprehensive consulting services to colleges, universities, independent and Catholic schools, religious orders, major university alumni associations, health care institutions, and cultural organizations.
 An active speaker and lecturer with more than 30 years of development experience, Ms. Eaves has spoken on topics such as major gifts, emerging trends in annual giving, development planning, and planned giving.